How To Make Stretch Bracelets (That Won't Break) - a Fun Summer Kids' Craft

 Be careful not to squeeze too hard - you can crimp the cover too far and it will be misshapen.
 It also could cut your cord.

-If you’re going to make this project, don’t forget to grab that list of 175+ letter bead sayings, your summer beaders will love it!
-It’s available in my free Resource Library.
+If you’re going to make this project, don’t forget to grab my FREE list of 175+ letter bead sayings, your summer beaders will love it!
+It’s #172 in my free Resource Library.
 Get the password below!

 If you liked this project, be sure to check out my other kids' beading tutorials, including How To Make Stackable Bracelets with Beads, Tassels & Charms, here.